-Creating a business plan is no easy task but it can be made simpler and more effective by working through it with an advisor.
+Creating a business plan is no easy task.
+It can be made simpler and more effective by working through it with an advisor.
 Ultimately getting your thoughts down on paper will prove invaluable for obtaining start-up funding and thus the potential future success of your enterprise.

-To manage an organisation effectively requires a business plan stating your ambitions, how are you going to go about achieving them, and exactly when.
-Writing a plan will help you summarise what your business is about, why it exists, and where you want it to get to.
+A business plan is used to help manage an organisation by stating ambitions, how they will be achieved, and exactly when.
+The plan will also help summarise what the business is about, why it exists, and where it will get to.

 A detailed plan will help you as the owner and founder to manage your business effectively.
 Writing down and illustrating both your ideas and tactics will establish a path and course of action, akin to a road map.
 This will give you something concrete by which to monitor and assess the progress you make.

 This means they’ll be well placed to help you test your assumptions.
-Remember you want your business concept to be as well thought through as possible and having a fresh set of eyes reviewing your ideas from a different perspective could make all the difference as to the viability of your business model.
+Remember you want your business concept to be as well thought through as possible.
+Having a fresh set of eyes reviewing your ideas from a different perspective could make all the difference as to the viability of your business model.
 An accountant will know what success looks like along with what’s required and when to achieve it.

-In charting a potential course of action you may find your company is faced with multiple different potential paths.
+In charting a potential course of action you may find your business is faced with multiple different potential paths.
 It would therefore be wise to plot the most likely scenarios and strategies for these different circumstances.
-If for example your business is heavily reliant upon exporting then you may need to consider potential global and political events, and their impact on currencies in your chosen markets in the near future.
+If, for example, your business is heavily reliant upon exporting then you may need to consider potential global and political events.
+How would that impact on currencies in your chosen markets in the near future?

-Developing a clear plan and strategy will focus your mind as to what resources you’ll need and when to achieve each of your goals.
-This will provide you with clarity as to how much needs to be invested at each early stage of the business and when you're going to need cash injections based on likely cashflow.
-We cover more on this later on.
+Developing a clear plan and strategy will focus your mind.
+What resources will you need and when to achieve each of your goals?
+This provides you with clarity as to how much needs to be invested at each stage of the business lifecycle.
+You'll then know when you're going to need cash injections based on likely cashflow.

-As an example, your business plan should describe your ideal customer and include their needs and wants.
-Then you’d expand on this as to how your products or services address their requirements and demands.
-How are you going to market to these potential customers to get your name out there and what approach will you adopt to make sales and generate revenue?
+As an example, your plan should describe your ideal customer and include their needs and wants.
+Then you’d expand on this as to how your products or services address their requirements.
+How are you going to market to these potential customers?
+How will you get your name out there?
+What approach will you adopt to make sales and generate revenue?

-The likelihood is to support your growth will require an injection of funding, unless you have an extremely cash generative business model.
-That’s because more often than not you probably won’t have enough customers and thus free cash flow to finance the next opportunity.
-You'll have a working capital requirement and thus need investment beyond the reach of the business at that time.
+The likelihood is to support your growth will require an injection of funding.
+That's unless you have an extremely cash generative business model.
+More often than not you probably won’t have enough customers and thus free cash flow to finance the next opportunity.
+You'll have a working capital requirement and thus need investment beyond the reach of your business.

-You’ll likely have to approach potential sources of finance and they’ll want to assess the company’s income statements/profit and loss statements, and business plan.
-If you’re still at concept stage or haven’t begun making sales then their decision will rest solely on the strength of you and your business plan.
+You’ll likely have to approach potential sources of finance and they’ll want to assess the your income statements/profit and loss statements, and business plan.
+If you’re still at concept stage, or haven’t begun making sales, then their decision will rest solely on the strength of you and your business plan.

-The statements help prospective lenders and investors understand the history of the company to date, the business plan on the other hand provides them with a view of your future direction.
-They’ll look for many things in your plan but ultimately their interest will focus on whether the expansion or development of your business will generate sufficient cash to both operate effectively while also fulfilling debt obligations.
+The statements help prospective lenders and investors understand the history of the organisation to date.
+The business plan provides them with a view of your future direction.
+They’ll look for many things in your plan.
+Ultimately their interest will focus on whether the expansion or development of your business will generate sufficient cash to both operate effectively while also fulfilling debt obligations.

 This means you’re going to need to detail both profit and cashflow projections.
 Good forecasting and planning is seen as a way of understanding income and expenditure.
-This is particularly useful as a means to prevent payment issues over things like suppliers and staff wages which can potentially lead to the closure of a business.
+This is particularly useful as a means to prevent payment issues over things like suppliers and staff wages.
+Many businesses close when such issues arise.

 The likelihood is unless you’ve done this before, and know what you’re doing, then you’re going to need the help of an accountant.
-They’ll work with you to model the likely amount of cash in the business over time.
-This will then act as evidence to potential investors and financiers that there is likely to be sufficient money generated by the activities of the business to both fund future growth and meet all financial commitments.
+They’ll work with you to model the probable amount of cash in the business over time.
+This will then act as evidence to potential investors and financiers.
+They'll see if sufficient money will be generated by the activities of the business, to both fund future growth, while meeting financial commitments.

 The usefulness of a cashflow forecast doesn’t end there though.
 Managing your cash position, as you may have already gathered, is fundamental to the long term future of your business.
-There’s a common quote that “most businesses fail because they run out of money” meaning they’re no longer able to pay their debts when they’re due.
+There’s a common quote that “most businesses fail because they run out of money”.
+This means they’re no longer able to pay their debts when they’re due.

-You should therefore reference your cashflow projections in your business plan regularly.
+You should reference your cashflow projections in your business plan regularly.
 When you invest in your business, there will be significant out flows of money before any cash comes in.
-The timing of your investments thus needs to be considered against your projections and statements (where available) to assess trading patterns, seasonal variations and the likely impact on cash flows.
+The timing of your investments thus needs to be considered against your projections and statements.
+Consider trading patterns, seasonal variations and the likely impact on cash flows.

-If for example you sell through a credit extension, you’re going to receive payment in the future and thus after the goods or services have changed hands.
+If, for example, you sell through a credit extension then you’re going to receive payment in the future.
+That means after the goods or services have changed hands.
 The likelihood then is you’ll have to make payments in relation to the usual operations of your business before that income comes in from your customer.

-So you can then see how poor cash management creates real issues for a business.
-Make sure you work with your accountant both in the creation of your business plan and monitoring performance in relation to it.
-The documentation of well thought through ideas combined with a shrewd strategy and carefully planned projections will markedly improve your chances of long term survival and growth.
+So you can then see how poor cash management creates real issues.
+Make sure you work with your accountant, in the creation of your business plan and monitoring performance in relation to it.
+The documentation of well thought through ideas, combined with a shrewd strategy, and carefully planned projections will markedly improve your chances of long term survival and growth.